-Since the turn of the century, LFPRs for men and women both have trended downward driven mostly by the aging of the baby boom cohort, as analyzed in detail in Aaronson et al. (2006), Braun et al. (2014), and Aaronson et al. (2014).
-However, as can be seen from panel A of Chart 2, during the latter parts of the expansions after the 2001 and 2007 recessions the LFPR bucked this trend and put upward pressure on the EPOP ratio.
+Since the turn of the century, labor force participation rates for men and women both have trended downward driven mostly by the aging of the baby boom cohort, as analyzed in detail in Aaronson et al. (2006), Braun et al. (2014), and Aaronson et al. (2014).
+However, as can be seen from panel (a) of Figure 2, during the latter parts of the expansions after the 2001 and 2007 recessions the LFPR bucked this trend and put upward pressure on the EPOP ratio.
 Because the increase in the participation rate at the tail end of these expansions went counter to the structural factors that drive the underlying long-run trend, it became clear that this reflected a procyclical response in participation.
-The behavior of the participation rate in the past two labor market expansions has highlighted a marked, but mild, procyclicality of the labor supply and forced policymakers to make the difficult judgments about the relative importance of the cyclical and structural forces affecting participation alluded to by Yellen (2014).
+The behavior of the participation rate in the past two labor market expansions has highlighted a marked, but mild, procyclicality of the labor supply and forced policy makers to make the difficult judgments about the relative importance of the cyclical and structural forces affecting participation eluded to by Yellen (2014).